skippyskiddy/Python-Projects/Wind Chill - Functions & Basic Testing/README.md

 ## Summary

 In this assignment, we focused on functions, testing, and debugging.
-The rogramming component consisted of three parts: testing two functions, writing a function that calculates windchill, and using the Python Turtle library to draw shapes.
+The programming component consisted of three parts: testing two functions, writing a function that calculates windchill, and using the Python Turtle library to draw shapes.

 I started by writing test cases for two functions that convert between Celsius and Fahrenheit temperature scales.
 We had to write our test functions and a main function in a separate file and include the if name == "main": trick to protect our main() function from running inadvertently.